 Dietary treatments for epilepsy must only be followed with the support of an experienced epilepsy specialist and dietitian (food specialist).

-How does the diet work?
+How do the diets work?

-Usually the body uses glucose (a form of sugar) from carbohydrates (found in foods like sugar, bread or pasta) for its energy source.
-Chemicals called ketones are made when the body uses fat for energy (this is called ‘ketosis’).
-With the ketogenic diet, the body mostly uses ketones instead of glucose for its energy source.
-Research has shown that a particular fatty acid, decanoic acid, may be involved in the way the diet works.
+Usually the body uses glucose (a form of sugar) from carbohydrates, found in foods like sugar, bread or pasta, for its energy source.
+Chemicals called ketones are made when the body uses fat for energy - this is called ketosis.
+With ketogenic diets, the body mostly uses ketones instead of glucose for its energy source.

-Who is the diet suitable for?
+Who are the diets suitable for?

 What sort of food is eaten on the diet?

-Classical diet
+Classical ketogenic diet

-In this diet most of the fat comes from cream, butter, oil and other naturally fatty foods.
+In this diet, most of the fat comes from cream, butter, oil, and other naturally fatty foods.
 The classical diet includes very little carbohydrate and protein.
 Each meal includes a strictly measured ratio of fat to carbohydrate and protein.

-Medium chain triglyceride (MCT) diet
+Medium chain triglyceride (MCT) ketogenic diet

 MCTs are certain types of fat.
 This diet allows for more carbohydrates, so may offer more variety.
 It includes some fat from naturally fatty foods, as well as some fat from a supplement of MCT oil or emulsion.
 This can be mixed into food or milk and is only available on prescription.
+Unlike the classical diet’s strict ratio of fats to carbohydrate and protein, the MCT diet is calculated by the percentage of energy (calories) provided by these particular types of fat.

 Modified Atkins diet and modified ketogenic diet

-The Modified Atkins diet and modified ketogenic diet (sometimes called 'modified ketogenic therapy') use a high proportion of fats and a strict control of carbohydrates.
-These are often considered more flexible than the classical or MCT ketogenic diets, as more protein can be eaten, and approximate portion sizes may be used in place of weighed recipes.
+The Modified Atkins diet and modified ketogenic diet (sometimes called ‘modified ketogenic therapy’) use a high proportion of fats and a strict control of carbohydrates.
+These are often considered more flexible than the classical ketogenic diets, as more protein can be eaten, and approximate portion sizes may be used in place of weighed recipes.

 Low glycaemic index treatment (LGIT)